danielbarter/personal_website_code_old/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.

 ## Employment
 - University of Sydney.
 2017- .
-Postdoctoral researcher.
+Postdoctoral researcher in Physics.
 Working on topological phases of matter, tensor categories and representation theory.
 - University of Michigan.
 2012-2016.
 Graduate student instructor for calculus 1, 2 and 3.
 Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.
 - University of Sydney.
 2011-2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.